galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

 ### Finding minor alleles

 Now we'll want to parse the VCF produced by the NVC, determine what the major and minor allele is at each site, and calculate their frequencies.
-The {% icon tool %} **Variant Annotator** from the **NGS: Variant Analysis** section can do this.
+The {% icon tool %} **Variant Annotator** tool can do this.

 > ### {% icon hands_on %} Hands-on: Read the variants file
 >